markusmoenig/Eldiron/docs/docs/architecture.md

 The current intended split is:

-- scripts decide when to attack
+- behavior nodes and player commands decide when to attack
-- `attack()` starts combat resolution
+- Engage Target, Use Action and ruleset UI commands request combat resolution
 - rules calculate outgoing and incoming damage
 - messages and audio are produced from the resolved result
 - progression handles XP and levels

 So:

-- scripts decide
+- graphs decide
 - rules calculate
 - presentation reports

-That keeps behavior flexible without repeating all formulas in every character script.
+That keeps behavior flexible without repeating all formulas in every character graph.

 ## Creator vs Runtime